vasconcedu/vasconcedu.github.io/content/lsm-2.md

 ### How Yama changes the behavior of a live system

 Before we delve into Yama's implementation internals, let's see how a live system behaves with respect to Yama's scope levels.
 To achieve that, we'll perform an anecdotal experiment.
-I've programmed [a pair of proof of concept user space programs to help in this exercise](https://codeberg.org/vasconcedu/yama-lsm-pocs):
+I've programmed [a pair of proof of concept user space programs to help in this exercise](https://github.com/vasconcedu/yama-lsm-pocs):

-- In the Codeberg repository linked above, program `target.c` implements the tracee; and
+- In the GitHub repository linked above, program `target.c` implements the tracee; and
 - Program `dump_mem.c` implements the tracer.
 It attaches to `target.c`'s process to actively dump part of its memory space--namely 64 words of its stack.

 While the idea here is not to exercise the entirety of Yama's functionality and configuration, such programs should help us establish enough intuition about how Yama changes the behavior of a live system before we look at its source code.
 Program `target.c` is shown below: